How Do I Get From Miami to Key West? Day Trips & More

 For many people, snorkeling is a must-do activity, especially if it is your first trip to Key West.
 With quick access to the only barrier reef in the continental United States, it’s not surprising that snorkeling is one of Key West’s hottest activities.
 Key West’s coral reefs also host some incredible wildlife, including the following:

 You can find several midday trips that last around three hours.
 Many snorkeling tours include other activities like kayaking, and some trips even offer an open bar!

 According to a recent Traveler Story, “there’s nothing like zipping along on the beautiful waters of Key West”

-If you have a need for speed and you want to see the entire island of Key West from the water, then a Key West jet ski tour is for you!
-With multiple operators offering tours every couple of hours, this excursion is easy to fit-in on your day trip to Key West.
+If you have a need for speed and you want to see the entire island of Key West from the water, then a Key West jet ski tour is one of the most unforgettable things to do!
+With multiple operators offering tours every couple of hours, this excursion is easy to fit in on your day trip to Key West.
 The best Key West sights to see from a jet ski include:

 - Submarine Pens

 - Local Sandbars

 Group enjoys a sailing charter with Fury Water Adventures in Key West, FL

 If you’re dying to get out on the water, then taking a cruise on one of Key West’s beautiful sailboats might be right up your alley.
 With tours leaving midday and lasting about two hours, sailing excursions are a great way to see Key West.

 Make the Most of Your Day in Key West